-Nationally in 2011 there were 1,901 people killed on roads.29 Road collisions account for over a quarter of deaths in the 15-19 age group.30 Motorcyclists and pedestrians have the highest rate of fatalities and serious injuries based on miles travelled compared with other road users.31
+Nationally in 2011 there were 1,901 people killed on roads, which had reduced to 1713 in 2013 Road collisions account for over a quarter of deaths in the 15-19 age group.
+Motorcyclists and pedestrians have the highest rate of fatalities and serious injuries based on miles travelled compared with other road users .